continuedev/continue-publish-action/README.md

 # Continue Publish Action

-This action publishes a new version of your Continue package
+This action publishes a new version of your Continue package(s)

 ## Inputs